Water caltrop: Phylogeny

 The genus has an extensive fossil record, with numerous, distinctive species.
-Undisputed fossilized seeds have been found in Cenozoic strata starting from the Eocene throughout Europe, China and North America (though, the genus became extinct in North America prior to the Pleistocene).
-The oldest known fossils attributed to the genus, however, are of leaves from Cretaceous Alaska, referred to the species, T. borealis.
+Undisputed fossilized seeds have been found in Cenozoic strata starting from the Eocene throughout Europe, China and North America (though the genus became extinct in North America prior to the Pleistocene).
+The oldest known fossils attributed to the genus are of leaves from Cretaceous Alaska, referred to the species, T. borealis.

 Etymology

 The generic name Trapa is derived from the Latin word for "thistle", calcitrappa, as also is another common name for the water caltrop.

 The plant's name in Japanese is hishi, a word that is also used to mean "a diamond or lozenge shape, a rhombus".
-The manufacturing group Mitsubishi takes its name and logo from the water caltrop.
+The manufacturing group Mitsubishi takes its name and logo of three lozenges from the water caltrop.

 It is called Shringataka in Sanskrit, which is shortened to Shingara in Hindi language.
-In Eastern India, the samosa a fried or baked pastry is also called Shingara because its shape resembles that of the Shingara fruit.
+In Eastern India, the samosa (a fried or baked pastry) is also called Shingara because its shape resembles that of the Shingara fruit.

-History

-Investigations of archaeological material from southern Germany indicate that the prehistoric population of that region may well have relied significantly upon wild water caltrops to supplement their normal diet and, in times of cultivated cereal crop failure, water caltrops may even have been the main dietary component.
-Today, water caltrop is so rare in Germany that it is listed as an endangered species.